atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 Objective: Log a warning message if the record is not found in the database.

 1. Drag a ?Log? activity from the Activity Bar -> General-> Log onto the canvas and connect to FetchCustomerRow activity.
-Rename the activity to ?LogMessageWarnNotFound?..
+Rename the activity to 'LogMessageWarnNotFound'.

 ![](/images/1Kb_Image_41.gif)